torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 Note, shallow clones have a few peculiar characteristics:

- * For bisections the history needs to be deepend a few mainline versions farther than it seems necessary, as explained above already.
+ * For bisections the history needs to be deepened a few mainline versions farther than it seems necessary, as explained above already.
 That's because Git otherwise will be unable to revert or describe most of the commits within a range (say v6.1..v6.2), as they are internally based on earlier kernels